mediafellows/ansible-role-ecs-cluster/README.md

 ## Example Playbook

-After installing this role you can use it in your project as `mediapeers.ecs-cluster`.
+After installing this role you can use it in your project as `mediafellows.ecs-cluster`.

 For completness example contains two plays.
 One to fullfil preconditions for this role by setting up a VPC with normal Ansible modules.
 And a second one using this role to setup the ECS cluster using the results of the VPC setup.